 - The IP addresses of the WCCP v2 devices. - The Packet Forward Method and Packet Return Method. - If Content Gateway is deployed in a cluster, assignment method load distribution, if desired. - Create ARM NAT rules for non-standard ports.

-See Enabling WCCP v2 in Content Gateway, page 53 and Enabling the ARM, page 44.
+See Enabling WCCP v2 in Content Gateway, page 59 and The ARM, page 48.

 3. Validate the configuration with test traffic.

 WCCP v2 supported features

 Content Gateway supports the following WCCP v2 features: